-Similarly, Google also limits the number of email messages that you can send through your Gmail account in a day.
+Gmail has certain email sending limits in place and you are only allowed to send a limited number of email messages per day.
 If you exceed the daily quota, Google may temporarily disable your Gmail account without any warnings and you may have to wait for up to 24 hours before you can regain access to your Gmail mailbox.

 Gmail Limits for Sending Email

 Gmail isn’t designed for sending bulk email.
 If you are planning to send an email message to a large group of friends using Gmail, do read the following rules to avoid temporary lockdown of your Gmail: